-- The Ultra Femme 360™ device was recently FDA approved, and is an external, and internal, vulvo-vaginal, radio frequency device, designed to address women’s health issues associated with child birth and aging.
+This technology, approved by the FDA, is an external, and internal, vulvo-vaginal, radio frequency device, designed to address women’s health issues associated with childbirth, aging, and overall feminine wellness.

-- Women seeking an improvement in vaginal dryness, itching, painful intercourse, and Stress Urinary Incontinence.
+3. Women seeking an improvement in dryness, itching, and painful intercourse.

 - Vulvo-vaginal laxity after childbirth and with aging, resulting in dissatisfaction with sexual activity and vulvar aesthetic appearance.

-- Vulvo-Vaginal Atrophy with aging, resulting in vaginal dryness, itching, and sexual dysfunction.
+- Vulvo-vaginal atrophy with aging, resulting in dryness, itching, and sexual dysfunction.

-- 96% of patients noticed improvement of Stress Urinary Incontinence.
+96% of patient noticed improvement of Stress Urinary Incontinence.

 Sexual Dysfunction in Women: